influxdata/docs-v2/CONTRIBUTING.md

 _**Note:** Typo and broken link fixes are greatly appreciated and do not require signing the CLA._

-*If you're new to contributing or you're looking for an easy update, check out our [good-first-issues](https://github.com/influxdata/docs-v2/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue).*
+*If you're new to contributing or you're looking for an easy update, see [`docs-v2` good-first-issues](https://github.com/influxdata/docs-v2/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue).*

 ## Make suggested updates